 - Fertility issues.
 PCOS is the leading cause for difficulty getting pregnant.
 Thousands of women every year spend a great deal of time and money on infertility treatments, causing physical and emotional distress, and costing thousands of dollars.

 How do you know if you have PCOS?

 There is no specific test for PCOS that you can order from your doctor.
 Here are some suggestions to help you obtain an official diagnosis:

-- Take our Insulite health PCOS self-test – Click Here It’s a fast and easy way to discover where you are.
+- Take our Insulite Health PCOS Quiz – click here It’s a fast and easy way to assess your risk.

 - Have a Physical Exam – Visit your doctor for a physical exam and to discuss the symptoms you are experiencing that you think may be PCOS related.
 Ask them to measure your blood pressure, Body Mass Index (BMI), and waist circumference.
 Also discuss any increased hair growth or hair loss you may be experiencing.

 - Request a Pelvic Exam – Schedule an appointment with your OBGYN for a pelvic exam to check for cysts.
 Remember that not all women with PCOS actually display cysts in their ovaries, but it is important to know whether you have them or not.